 On paper, 2018-19 seemed to be a bounce-back season for Murray, but the injuries continued.
 He ended the season with a 29-14-6 record and .919 save percentage, which was an improvement, but still wasn’t at the level of which he was capable.
 His struggles carried into the 2019 Playoffs when the Penguins were swept by the New York Islanders in the first round.
 Murray was the starter in all four games.

 Then the infamous 2019-20 season began.
 Murray started hot and was looking to return to form.
 He hit a skid that opened the door for backup Tristan Jarry to make a statement.
 Jarry not only made a statement, but he finished with a .921 SV%, while Murray didn’t crack .900.

 Murray was given the honor of the starting job for the 2020 Playoffs, it didn’t amount to much as the Penguins were bounced by the Montreal Canadiens in four games in the play-in round.

 The End of the Road in Pittsburgh

-Not long into the 2020 offseason, general manager Jim Rutherford vowed that there would be changes.
+Not long into the 2020 offseason, former general manager Jim Rutherford vowed that there would be changes.
 He never came out and said Murray would be moved but everyone had a sense it would happen.
 Jarry had burst onto the scene stopping just about every puck fired his way, and leading to his first All-Star Game appearance.